Active Substance: salmeterol xinafoate / fluticasone propionate

 Aerivio Spiromax is indicated for the regular treatment of patients with severe asthma where use of a combination product (inhaled corticosteroid and long-acting β2 agonist) is appropriate:

-- patients not adequately controlled on a lower strength corticosteroid combination product
+- patients not adequately controlled on a lower strength corticosteroid combination product or

 - patients already controlled on a high dose inhaled corticosteroid and long-acting β2 agonist.